cytoscape/cytoscape.js-cxtmenu/README.md

 Plain HTML/JS has the extension registered for you automatically, because no `require()` is needed.

+## CSS

+You can style the font of the command text with the `cxtmenu-content` class.

 ## API

 You initialise the plugin on the same HTML DOM element container used for Cytoscape.js: